 6.1 Overview of the firm’s performance

-Following researches that I conducted including literature reviews, observation, expert reviews and personal experiences, I believe that Facebook is capable of reviving itself as a leading social media corporation.
+The research that I conducted included literature reviews, observation [observation of what?], expert reviews and personal experiences; [comma splice] I believe that Facebook is capable of reviving itself as a leading social media corporation [But you have not established that there is a need to do so].
 Currently, Facebook Inc. boasts of 1.6 billion users worldwide (Walther et al., 2013).
 The company is also the leading social media service corporation with the largest number of users around the globe.
 Currently, the company utilizes a marketing mix, which supports and capitalizes on its popularity.
 In the company’s marketing mix, major considerations entail the nature of its online mobile apps and networking websites.
 However, users are opting for other services due to fact that the service has been overwhelmed with political rants and bad memes.
-Additionally, some of these sites deliver fast news and contents, which are easy to assess just by a click of a button.
+[You need to document/support this generalization with specific facts and examples] Additionally, some of these sites deliver fast news and contents, which are easy to assess just by a click of a button.
 Nevertheless, I believe that Facebook has what it takes to regain its market leadership position by using the right marketing approach.

-6.2 Data collection approaches
+6.2 Data collection approach

-Due to the scope limitations pertaining primary sources such as observation and interviewing, primary research will be complemented by secondary research.
+Due to the scope limitations pertaining primary sources [unclear syntax/meaning] such as observation and interviewing, primary research will be complemented by secondary research.
 In this regard, secondary sources will be widely utilized.
 Secondary sources include online materials in the form of journals, expert analysis, scholarly articles, data from the stock exchange and the company’s recent financial year reports.

 6.3 Popularity of Facebook

 Facebook is the leading social network globally and there is no doubt about that.
-The statistics indicate that despite the entry of many other players in the market, not of these competitors have been able to win the market against the Facebook in the market.
-Therefore, the firm still remains a leader in the market despite the challenges that the Facebook is facing in the current social industry.
+The statistics indicate that despite the entry of many other players in the market, not one [?] of these competitors has been able to win the market against the Facebook in the market [what is your documented support for this statement?].
+Therefore, the firm still remains a leader in the market [so there is no decline?] despite the challenges that the Facebook is facing in the current social industry.

-Fig. 1.1: Source statics 2016
+Fig. 1.1: Source statics 2016 [statistics?]

 Facebook is the leading social media network with over 1.4 billion users.
 The company is followed closely by QZone, which holds the second position (Shih, 2016).
-This means Facebook is an established brand that controls the biggest share of the social media market, which is an advantage for the organization.
-Additionally, the recent acquisition of other competing networks such as Whatsapp and Instagram has helped ease competition making the company relevant in the social media market.
+This [vague “this”; this what?] means Facebook is an established brand that controls the biggest share of the social media market [then why is Facebook in decline?], which is an advantage for the organization.
+Additionally, the recent acquisition of other competing networks such as Whatsapp and Instagram has helped ease competition making the company relevant in the social media market [this statement needs to be supported by referencing a source].

 7.0 STRATEGIES THAT FACEBOOK INC. CAN USE TO WIN THE MARKET